BARRY COOPER'S EPIC 'ASTRONOMY LIFE', LAID BARE FOR ALL TO READ!

 Transits of Venus:

-This is a very rare event when the planet moves between the Earth and the Sun's disc.
+This is a very rare event when the planet moves exactly between the Earth and the Sun's disc.
 Using projection or specialised camera equipment, the event can be watched by amateur astronomers on the Earth.
-Transits of Venus happen in pairs separated by eight years, and then there is a gap of 121.5 years before the next pair of transits.
+Transits of Venus happen in pairs separated by eight years and then there is a gap of 121.5 years before the next pair of transits.

 Unfortunately, for newcomers to the hobby, there have 'recently' been a pair of transits in 2004 and 2012.
 The next pair may be seen by very old persons who are as yet children, as the first of the pair of transits is in 2117!
-As I write this in 2020, some who are yet ungotten and unborn will pass away at a goodly age before the next transit of Venus - Which is a sobering thought!
+As I write this in 2020, some who are as yet ungotten and unborn will pass away at a goodly age before the next transit of Venus - Which is a sobering thought!

 PIC: On 8th June 2004, there was a transit of Venus.
 The planet Venus is a lot more obvious than tiny Mercury was!